cap-java/sdm/README.md

 3. **Add controlConfiguration for Row Press**

-   In your `sap.ui5.routing.targets` section, under the relevant Object Page (e.g., `BooksDetails`), add or extend the `controlConfiguration` for the facet you want to enhance by copy and pasting below content:
+   In your `sap.ui5.routing.targets` section, under the relevant Object Page (e.g., `BooksDetails`), add or extend the `controlConfiguration` for the facet you want to enhance by copy and pasting below content.
+See this [example](https://github.com/cap-java/sdm/blob/90cfc716967d844e114457a710daebdd55431965/cap-notebook/demoapp/app/admin-books/webapp/manifest.json#L121)

    ```json
    "controlConfiguration": {